tawi1/DotsTrafficCity/docs/source/path.rst

 Single
 """"""""""""""

-`Single` - change each waypoint one by one.
+`Single` - change each waypoint one at a time.

 	.. image:: /images/road/path/pathSettingsWindow/PathSettingsWindow1.png